-Hudson is a decidedly white-collar city, with fully 93.59% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Hudson is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Hudson who work in management occupations (21.18%), sales jobs (14.69%), and office and administrative support (9.83%).
+Hudson is a decidedly white-collar city, with fully 93.15% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Hudson is a city of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Hudson who work in management occupations (22.11%), sales jobs (14.88%), and business and financial occupations (9.33%).

 Also of interest is that Hudson has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.84% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.39% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Hudson is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Hudson really has some of the features that families look for when choosing a good community to raise children.
 Is Hudson perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.